RiftAppDev/flounceIos.github.io/README.md

 # flounceIos.github.io
-This is ios app of Flounce.
-Created by Umut Erdem and Mustafa Cankan BALCI
+This is for our ios and android apps.Created by Umut Erdem and Mustafa Cankan BALCI